ICDL-DVRHM/icdl-dvrhm.github.io/index.md

 # Description

 Half-day workshop will be held on May 20, 2024 (the first day of the meeting).
-More details soon!
+Join us using this [link](https://uni-frankfurt.zoom-x.de/j/66714708374?pwd=Q0JLSVhuMUppam10TW5LN2NUY2RCQT09)

 # Thank You!